-Meanwhile, make the tomato sauce.
-Heat the olive oil in a large pan and fry the onion over a gentle heat for 8-10 minutes until soft, but not coloured, adding the garlic for the last 2 minutes.
-Add the tomatoes and a pinch of sugar and simmer gently for another 15 minutes until the tomatoes have reduced.
-Season and keep warm until the gnudi are ready.
+Meanwhile, heat the olive oil in a large pan and fry the onion over a gentle heat for 8-10 minutes until soft, but not coloured, adding the garlic for the last 2 minutes.
+Add the tomatoes and sugar and simmer gently for another 15 minutes until the tomatoes have reduced.
+Season and keep warm.